ysyk2021/chatgpt-and-coding-ai-as-a-teaching-assistant-for-learning-programming-languages/src/chapter-7-2.md

-# Emerging Trends and Challenges in Programming Language Learning and ChatGPT

 In this chapter, we will explore the emerging trends and challenges in programming language learning and how ChatGPT can play a role in shaping the future of programming language learning.